Beginner RC helicopters

 In the late 1990s the Ikarus Piccolo started to appear in hobby shops and was the first 'affordable' (although not for me...) mass-produced electric Ready To Fly helicopter, being a 4 channel fixed pitch (FP) model.
 This little heli set a trend and immediately identified a massive marketing opportunity - there were lots of wannabe rc helicopter pilots out there who couldn't justify spending all their cash and spare time on an expensive glow plug powered helicopter, but would be very happy to buy a simpler RTF electric one.

-Since then electric rc helicopters have taken the radio control hobby by storm and finding a suitable beginner rc helicopter isn't at all difficult - in fact most toy shops even sell them these days!
+Since then electric rc helicopters have really become mainstream, and finding a suitable beginner helicopter isn't at all difficult - in fact most toy shops even sell them these days!
 And prices have fallen drastically compared to the early Piccolo days.

-The majority of beginner rc helicopters are of the coaxial variety, like the little Blade mCX2 shown.
+The majority of beginner rc helicopters are of the coaxial variety, like the little Blade mCX2 shown (you can read my Blade MCX review here).
 That's to say that they have two sets of main rotors, one mounted above the other.

 The rotors turn in opposite directions to one another and cancel out any reactive torque (a natural force created by a spinning object) otherwise produced by a single main rotor.
 If there is no torque then no tail rotor is needed on the helicopter, and that makes learning to fly the thing easier.